AppiumTestDistribution/appium-wait-plugin/README.md

 ## Installation - Client

 No special action is needed to make things work on the client side.
-Just keep sending in your unprefixed caps!

 ## Activation